yramgu/yramgu.github.io/_static/IQ-modulation/IQ-modulation.rst

                   &= a(t)e^{j\phi(t)}
     \end{align}

-Staying in the complex domain, we mix it with a complex sinusoid at frequency :math:`\omega_0`:
+Staying in the complex domain, we mix it with a complex sinusoid (the carrier) at frequency :math:`\omega_0` to perform the modulation:

 .. math::